-Sometimes big things grow from small seeds, a single segment on Jimmy Fallon’s Tonight Show and now?
-Everyone wants to do a lip sync battle.
+What started as a single segment on Jimmy Fallon’s Tonight Show led to everyone wanting to do a lip sync battle.

-But to do it right, you need the rules and the right songs and we’ve got you covered with both, check it out.
+But to do it right, you need the rules and the right songs and we’ve got you covered with both.

 How To Do A Lip Sync Battle